How to Start a Forex Broker Company: The 2026 Edition

 Compliance / MLRO

 Handles KYC, AML screening, suspicious transaction reporting, and license maintenance.
-This role is often required by regulators.

 2